Burosumab-twza

 This AI-generated content is provided without warranty, with no liability accepted for reliance on it.
 Learn more.

-• Burosumab-twza (Crysvita) is approved for the treatment of X-linked hypophosphatemia (XLH) in adult and pediatric patients 6 months of age and older.
-It is also used for FGF23-related hypophosphatemia in tumor-induced osteomalacia (TIO) associated with phosphaturic mesenchymal tumors that cannot be curatively resected or localized, in adult and pediatric patients 2 years of age and older.
+• Crysvita (burosumab-twza) is indicated for the treatment of X-linked hypophosphatemia (XLH) in adult and pediatric patients 6 months of age and older, and for the treatment of FGF23-related hypophosphatemia in tumor-induced osteomalacia (TIO) associated with phosphaturic mesenchymal tumors that cannot be curatively resected or localized in adult and pediatric patients 2 years of age and older.

 Product Monograph / Prescribing Information